MicrosoftDocs/office-docs-powershell/sharepoint/docs-conceptual/overview.md

 For a list of SharePoint Online cmdlets, see [SharePoint Online cmdlets](sharepoint-online\sharepoint-online-cmdlets.md)

-For a list of the SharePoint PnP cmdlets, see [SharePoint PnP cmdlets] (sharepoint-pnp\sharepoint-pnp-cmdlets.md)
+For a list of the SharePoint PnP cmdlets, see [SharePoint PnP cmdlets](sharepoint-pnp\sharepoint-pnp-cmdlets.md)

 #### SharePoint Online ####